 Following the performance

 Examine visitor feedback, hold a debriefing meeting with personnel, examine post-show sales, assess new customer databases, and self-evaluate the expo’s effectiveness.
-This will assist you in deciding whether or not to attend a trade fair in the future.
+This will assist you in deciding whether or not to attend an expo fair in the future.